Why do couples need prenuptial agreements?

 Whether adult children are trying to protect their inheritance, parents are trying to protect their children from prior relationships, or parties are trying to protect assets they are bringing into the marriage, the prenuptial agreement process allows partners to make sure they agree upon important financial and lifestyle issues.

-You can expect us to...
+You can expect our prenup attorneys to...

 - See clearly what is at stake.
 Prenuptial agreements begin by explaining the marital law that would apply if you did not have such an agreement.
 This ensures you can go confidently into marriage with eyes wide open.